Scotch College, Perth: House system

 The pastoral care system is based on a house structure which deals with all matters relating to a student's well-being or curriculum needs.
 Each student is placed in a house tutorial group that is overseen by a house tutor for each of the ten houses in senior school.

 In junior school however, there are only six houses and had nearly nothing to do with pastoral care.
 The ten houses listed below belong to the senior school whilst these six houses: Andrew (green), Bruce (orange), David (black), Gordon (yellow), James (blue) and Robert (red) will not be listed below.

 Most house tutorial groups have three students from each year level in that house.
 A house contains students from years 9 to 12.
 Each house is led by one head of house.
 The members of each house are led by a house captain, appointed by the head of house and the students in it.
 The houses meet on a regular basis.
-Prior to year 9, students are also placed in houses although the system isn't as involved.
+Prior to year 9, students are also placed in houses although the system is not as involved.

 The house tutor and heads of house work as a team to monitor the academic and personal progress of each student in the house tutorial group and house.
 Generally, the house tutor is the first and main point of contact between the parent and the school.
 For more serious issues a head of house is usually contacted.

 Students are either put in a randomly selected house or into the house of any alumni they are related to.
 Houses compete against each other in sports such as inter-house athletics and academic contests like debating.
 Students march to assembly on Friday mornings in their house and are marked on their performance.

 The house that wins the most points over all inter-house competitions is awarded the staff trophy.
 This includes the larger inter-house events like athletics, cross-country and swimming as well as some smaller competitions like lightning chess and indoor soccer.